 Preparing your child for some of the environmental changes that will occur will also pave the way for a pleasant adjustment.
 Talk to your child about diaper changes, sleeping arrangements, and breast- or bottle feeding.
 Your explanation could sound something like this: “Honey, when the baby is born, Mommy will be spending a lot of time in the rocking chair feeding her.
 You can come and sit next to me.”
 Or, “When baby is born, she will be sleeping in the room with Mommy and Daddy so Mommy can feed her during the night.
 You used to sleep in Mommy and Daddy’s room, too.
 You’re a big kid, so you’ll be sleeping in your room, just like you do now.
 But if you want, maybe you can have a sleepover in our room one night.”

 In addition to talking to your child about the baby and the changes in your family, find some books centered on the topic of having a new baby in the house or becoming an older sibling.
-Books are always an excellent way to open up conversations and also to discuss things in a safer space that isn’t directly related to Baby himself.
+Books are always an excellent way to open up conversations and also to discuss things in a safer space that isn’t directly related to Baby themself.

-Including your child in preparations for the baby, such as clothes shopping or setting up the nursery together, will also help confirm the feeling that, rather than something that’s happening to him, your child is an active participant in an important and exciting change coming to the family.
+Including your child in preparations for the baby, such as clothes shopping or setting up the nursery together, will also help confirm the feeling that, rather than something that’s happening to them, your child is an active participant in an important and exciting change coming to the family.

 About the author: